NodeMixaholic/specfetch/README.md

 # specfetch
-A BASH script to get computer specs in great detail.
+A simple BASH script to get computer specs in great detail.